Adrien Pinot: Club career

-Pinot was a youth product of Chambly before moving to Metz at 16, then returning to Chambly in 2020.
+Pinot was a youth product of Beauvais and Chambly, before moving to Metz at 16, then returning to Chambly in 2020.
 Pinot made his professional debut with Chambly in a 1–1 Ligue 2 tie with Niort on 27 January 2021.

 In July 2021, he joined Championnat National 2 club Saint-Priest.
+After two seasons at Saint-Priest, Pinot returned to his childhood club Beauvais in July 2023, which played in the Championnat National 2.

+On 10 June 2024, it was announced that Pinot had signed for Championnat National club Boulogne.

 Personal life

 Pinot is the nephew of the retired footballer José Pinot.